The Return of Godzilla: Theatrical

-Home video
+Home media

+Japan

+In 2023, Toho had announced 4K digital remasters for The Return of Godzilla and Godzilla vs. Megalon.
+The film was broadcast on the Japanese Movie Specialist Channel on October 12, 2023, at that time to commemorate the release of Godzilla Minus One.
+In 2026, Toho released the 4K remaster on 4K UHD Blu-ray and Remastered Blu-ray in a 70th anniversary box set that included other 4K restored Godzilla films.

+United States

-In May 2016, Kraken Releasing revealed plans to release the original Japanese version of The Return of Godzilla and its international English dub on DVD and Blu-ray in North America on September 13, 2016.
-However, it was also revealed that the Americanized version of the film, Godzilla 1985 would not be featured in the release due to ongoing copyright issues concerning music cues that New World Pictures borrowed from Def-Con 4 for use in Godzilla 1985.
+Kraken Releasing released the original Japanese version of The Return of Godzilla, as well as its international English dub, on DVD and Blu-ray in North America on September 13, 2016.
+However, the American version, Godzilla 1985, was not featured due to ongoing copyright issues concerning music cues that New World Pictures repurposed from Def-Con 4.

+In 2024, the Japanese version of the film, among other Heisei titles, was acquired by The Criterion Collection and added to their streaming service The Criterion Channel, as well as HBO Max.

 Alternate English versions

 Exported English dub

 Shortly after the film's completion, Toho's foreign sales division, Toho International Co., Ltd, had the film dubbed into English by Matthew and Elizabeth Oram's company in Hong Kong.
 No cuts were made, though credits and other titles were accordingly rendered in English.
 The international English dub features the voice of news anchor and radio announcer John Culkin in the role of Goro Maki, and actor Barry Haigh as Prime Minister Mitamura.
 The English version fully dubs all dialogue into English, including that of the Soviet and American characters.
 The international English dub was released on VHS in the U.K. by Carlton Home Entertainment on July 24, 1998.

 In 2016, the international English dub was included on the U.S. DVD and Blu-Ray releases from Kraken, though the audio mix was not the original monaural track that was originally heard on Toho's English language prints.
 The English dialogue was originally mixed with an alternate music and effects track that contained different music edits and sound effects from the Japanese theatrical version, most notably a distinct "cry" produced by Godzilla during the film's ending.
 The U.S. home video version instead uses the conventional music and effects track used for the regular Japanese version mixed in DTS 5.1 surround sound instead of mono.